rsp2k/vultr-dns-mcp/PYPI_PUBLISHING.md

 Before creating a release tag:

-- [ ] All tests are passing on the main branch
+- [ ] Basic validation passes on the main branch
 - [ ] Version number is updated in `pyproject.toml`
 - [ ] `CHANGELOG.md` is updated with the new version
 - [ ] Documentation is up to date
 - [ ] No breaking changes without major version bump

-## 🔄 Version Numbering
+## 🔢 Version Numbering

 Follow [Semantic Versioning](https://semver.org/):